keyboard_arrow_up

 Pressure Transmitters

-Used to measure, monitor, and transmit the pressure of liquids or gases.
+Pressure transmitters are used to measure, monitor, and transmit pressure data for liquids and gases.

 Strain Gauge Based Transducers